These investment principles we adhere to when investing clients’ capital

-In short, the fact that an investment opportunity at first glance comes across as a great idea, is not always enough for us to invest.
+In short, the fact that an investment opportunity at first glance comes across as a great opportunity is not always enough for us to invest.
 Our approach to investing is very disciplined, where we operate with a triangular investment model.
-At the bottom, where most of the capital is allocated, we invest in strategies that benefit from at least one of the eight structural mega-trends we have identified.
+At the bottom, where most of the capital is allocated, we invest in strategies that benefit from at least one of the six structural megatrends we have identified.

 Around those core holdings, we allocate to what we call core complements.
 It may be an investment strategy that benefits from a high illiquidity premium; it may be a secondary investment opportunity that can be acquired at a discount to NAV, or it may be something entirely different.

 At the very top of the triangle, tactical opportunities also affect portfolio construction.
 If we are bullish on, say, USD/GBP, we may allocate more to USD-denominated investment strategies for our UK-based clients than we would otherwise do.